The Jeremy Kyle Show: Cancellation

-On 15 May 2019, ITV's chief executive Carolyn McCall announced that the programme was cancelled, stating:[...]
-Given the gravity of recent events we have decided to end production of The Jeremy Kyle Show.
+On 15 May 2019, ITV's chief executive Carolyn McCall announced that the programme was cancelled, stating:Given the gravity of recent events we have decided to end production of The Jeremy Kyle Show.
 The Jeremy Kyle Show has had a loyal audience and has been made by a dedicated production team for 14 years, but now is the right time for the show to end.
 Everyone at ITV's thoughts and sympathies are with the family and friends of Steve Dymond.

 ITV also stated that the review into the Dymond episode would continue.

-Following the cancellation, all of the official online channels for the show had been removed along with all their content, including its YouTube, Facebook, Twitter and Instagram accounts, along with its official website, effectively eliminating any traces of the show from circulation.
+Following the cancellation, all of the official online channels for the show were removed along with all their content, including its YouTube, Facebook, Twitter and Instagram accounts, along with its official website, effectively eliminating any traces of the show from circulation.

+On 19 May, it was revealed that a guest on another show hosted by Kyle, Britain's Worst Husband, died by suicide after her appearance.

 On 18 June 2019, it was announced that Kyle declined to appear before MPs investigating reality television, although senior executives (including McCall and Stanier) had appeared.

+In February 2020, it was reported that Natasha Reddican, an ITV producer who had worked on the show, had died.
+A coroner later ruled her death to be a suicide.
+Colleagues speaking anonymously to Channel 4 said she had struggled with feelings of guilt.

 A coroner's ruling published in November 2020 stated that "acts or omissions" by Kyle "may have caused or contributed to" Dymond's death.
+However, on 10 September 2024, Hampshire coroner Jason Pegg found "no causal link" between the show and Dymond's suicide, noting how "aftercare records indicate Steve Dymond was 'emotionally contained' and expressed no dissatisfaction towards his treatment during the recording with a plan for follow-up CBT support".

 A documentary about the cancellation, Jeremy Kyle Show: Death on Daytime aired on Channel 4 on 13 and 14 March 2022.

 Parodies

 The Jeremy Kyle Show has been the subject of parody by at least two BBC comedy shows.
 In the programme Dead Ringers, a parody of the show has appeared.
 Also, in October 2007, the BBC began broadcasting The Life and Times of Vivienne Vyle, a sitcom starring and co-written by Jennifer Saunders and Tanya Byron.
 David Walliams had a series of sketches parodying the show as if it involved middle class guests in his sketch show Walliams & Friend in 2016.

+In the webcomic Scary Go Round, the character Desmond Fishman goes on The Jeremy Kyle Show as part of a scheme to parlay his freakish fish-like biology into fame and fortune.